olebole/irafdoc/doc/tasks/noao/digiphot/apphot/fitsky.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; display dev$ypix 1 fi+

+  ... display the image

   ap&gt; fitsky dev$ypix

+  ... type ? to print an optional help page

+  ... move the image cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or hit
       CR to accept the default
+  ... set the inner and outer sky annuli, and sigma  using the
-      graphics cursor and the stellar radial profile plot
+      graphics cursor and the stellar radial profile plot ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify the parameters

+  ... type the w key to save the parameters in the parameter files

+  ... move the image cursor to the stars of interest and tap
       the space bar

+  ... a one line summary of the fitted parameters will appear on the
       standard output for each star measured

+  ... type q to quit and q again to confirm the quit

+  ... the output will appear in ypix.sky.1
   </pre></div>
   <p>
   2. Compute the sky values for a few stars in dev$ypix using a contour plot